 Contracts on the California Bar Exam

-Contracts often is tested on its own but it also appears as a crossover subject.
-It tends to most frequently be combined with Remedies when it is tested with another subject.
-And, it has been combined with Real Property.
+Contracts is usually tested on its own but has also been combined with other subjects Contracts is most frequently combined with Remedies and has also been combined with Professional Responsibility and Real Property.

-To maximize your points, it is good to have a standard introduction when you see Contracts on the California Bar Exam.
+To maximize your points, it is good to have a standard introduction when you see a Contracts essay on the California Bar Exam.

-- First, discuss whether Article 2 or common law applies.
-As noted above, usually common law applies.
+- First, discuss whether Article 2 of the UCC or the common law applies.
 Article 2 applies to contracts for the sale of goods.
 Common law applies to all other contracts.

-- You should also briefly discuss contract formation (offer, acceptance, and consideration) even if it is not a primary issue.
-Don’t spend pages on this unless it is a primary issue raised by the facts.
-Just a brief paragraph is fine for essays where it is not the issue being tested.
-This makes your answer complete.
+- Next, briefly discuss contract formation (offer, acceptance, and consideration), even if it is not a primary issue.
+Although you do not want to spend pages on this unless it is a primary issue raised by the facts, briefly addressing contract formation will make your answer complete.

 3. Be aware of the highly tested topics.